matter-labs/zksync-lite-docs/docs/api/sdk/python/tutorial.md

 ## Depositing assets from Ethereum into zkSync

-Depositing requires `Wallet` object to be created with an access to the Ethereum signer.
+Depositing requires `Wallet` object to be created with access to the Ethereum signer.

 We are going to deposit `1.0 USDT` to our zkSync account.